Welcome to the new Metropolitan Jewish Day School Basketball League's web site.

 WO HALB vs Shulamith 12/7

 FIRST HOME WIN IN THE BOOKS!
 The HALB Lions stay UNDEFEATED, moving to 4-0 with a gritty 32-24 victory over visiting Shulamith in front of an awesome home crowd!
 Emmy Weiner was on fire again, leading everyone with 17 huge points and carrying the offense all night long.
 Abby Lader was a rock – finishing with 4 points, a bunch of rebounds, and smart play after smart play to protect the ball and keep turnovers low when Shulamith made their run.
 Hannah Itzkowitz brought nonstop energy and toughness on the defensive end, making life miserable for Shulamith guards.
-Even when the game got tight late, Zoey Abelson and Moriah Steinman kept the sideline loud, the vibes high, and the team spirit strong.
 This was a true gut-check win – not always pretty, but HALB found a way together.

 WO HALB v SHULAMITH 12/4